Balfour Beatty invests in its own expert Earthworks capability

 This first package of equipment sees an emerging strategic partnership with key Suppliers:- Volvo, Komatsu and Caterpillar.

-All machines are fitted with a wide range of high specification features designed to maximise safety and productivity, including; 360 Degree Vision Cameras – enabling operators to have a full view of their surroundings; Rated Capacity Indicators - ensuring safe lifting operations at all times, Telematics – collecting and analyzing data to enhance productivity; In Cab inward facing Camera - to help support our operators with safety compliance and security.
+All machines are fitted with a wide range of high specification features designed to maximise safety and productivity, including; 360 Degree Vision Cameras – enabling operators to have a full view of their surroundings; Rated Capacity Indicators - ensuring safe lifting operations at all times, Telematics – collecting and analysing data to enhance productivity; In Cab inward facing Camera - to help support our operators with safety compliance and security.

 Image: A line up of the new Balfour Beatty own expert Earthwork machines

 Media enquiries to:

 All non-media related enquiries should be directed to +44 (0)20 7216 6800 or email@example.com

 - Balfour Beatty (www.balfourbeatty.com) is a leading international infrastructure group.
 With 30,000 employees, we provide innovative and efficient infrastructure that underpins our daily lives, supports communities and enables economic growth.
 We finance, develop, build and maintain complex infrastructure such as transportation, power and utility systems, social and commercial buildings.

 - Our main geographies are the UK & Ireland, US and Far East.
 Over the last 100 years we have created iconic buildings and infrastructure all over the world including the London Olympics’ Aquatic Centre, Hong Kong’s first Zero Carbon building, the National Museum of the Marine Corps in the US and the Channel Tunnel Rail Link.